BBC chairman calls for new UK laws to control Facebook and curb Covid-19 'infodemic' - Press Gazette

 The BBC is part of the Trusted News Initiative alongside partners including AP, AFP, Facebook, Google/YouTube, Reuters and Twitter.
 The initiative launched before the pandemic but now focuses on Covid-19 and vaccine disinformation, with publishers and tech platforms alerting the other partners to posts with the potential to go viral and be seriously harmful.

-But although he believes such cross-industry collaboration is vital, Sharp will say “prevention is better than cure” in his call for updated legislation.
+But although he believes such cross-industry collaboration is vital, Sharp said “prevention is better than cure” in his call for updated legislation.

-He will add that getting impartiality right at the BBC would give the corporation “a chance to define itself globally as a pre-eminent purveyor of facts in the disinformation age”.
+He added that getting impartiality right at the BBC would give the corporation “a chance to define itself globally as a pre-eminent purveyor of facts in the disinformation age”.

 Picture: DCMS/PA Wire